Israel election: Exit polls show Netanyahu heading for stalemate | DW | 24.03.2021

 Over 6,000 people in Israel have died from COVID-19, and the economy remains in trouble with double-digit unemployment.

 They also point to Netanyahu's corruption trial, saying someone who is under indictment for serious crimes is not fit to lead the country.
-The PM has been charged with fraud, breach of trust and accepting bribes.
+He is the first Israeli prime minister to be indicted while in office and has been charged with fraud, breach of trust and accepting bribes — allegations that he denies.

 jsi,rs/dj (AP, dpa, Reuters, AFP)